 The Narragansett Bay Estuary Program (NBEP) was founded to understand how the Narragansett Bay regional estuaries and watersheds change with time, climate, disturbance, and management.
 NBEP continues to strive for this understanding.
 This Research Plan will direct limited funds, capacity, and time to priority, gap-filling local research and create a pipeline to new and exciting research and projects which will address the complex questions impacting the region’s water, wildlife, and quality of life.
-The Plan will also complement NBEP’s newest Comprehensive Conservation Management Plan (CCMP), Vision 2034, by responding to the actions developed during the planning process.
+Research may be driven by academic questions, applied research/questions, or concerns directed by local communities.
+The Plan has two components: (1) response to the Science Advisory Committee priorities to understand ecosystem change and improve freshwater and saltwater habitat, and (2) complement NBEP’s newest Comprehensive and Conservation Management Plan (CCMP), Vision 2034, and engage in opportunistic science.

 In Spring 2023, the NBEP Science Advisory Committee (SAC) prioritized the following research activities to understand ecosystem change and improve freshwater and saltwater habitat: (1) synthesize existing data; (2) collect baseline and new data; (3) analysis and modeling; (4) share information widely.

-In response, NBEP proposes the Urban Waters Research Collaborative.
-This collaboration, comprised of SAC members and other experts, will focus on the region’s urban subwatersheds (HUC12) (Providence, Fall River, and Westerly).
-These urban areas have been subject to intensive management actions to address the intersectional environmental impacts of high population densities and pollution burdens, climate change, and degraded or absent natural landscapes and are home to many of our region’s underserved communities.
-Understanding ecosystem change in these areas provides insight for downstream waters and provide opportunities for improving the habitats surrounding those waters to ensure resilience against climate change and provide more information for current and future management actions.
+In response, NBEP proposes the Coastal Urban Waters Research Collaborative.
+This collaboration, comprised of SAC members, researchers, managers, and community experts, will focus on the region’s coastal urban subwatersheds (HUC12) (Providence, Fall River, and Westerly).
+These urban areas are located at the mouth of the region’s three major rivers, have been subject to intensive management actions to address the intersectional environmental impacts of high population densities and pollution burdens, climate change, and degraded or absent natural landscapes, and are home to many of our region’s underserved communities.
+Understanding ecosystem change in these areas provides insight for Narragansett Bay, Mount Hope Bay, the Sakonnet River, and Little Narragansett Bay and provide opportunities for improving the habitats surrounding those waters to ensure resilience against climate change and provide more information for current and future management actions.
 These opportunities will also address the inequities that burden our underserved communities.
 NBEP chose to limit the geography of its Research Plan to make strategic use of its limited research funds and provide its partners with an opportunity to collaborate on interdisciplinary research to fully understand the human-ecosystem dynamic in select urban estuarine systems.

+The Vision 2034 development process identified the need for numeric targets and goals to track action completion.
+In response, NBEP will use this Research Plan to work with partners to identify those targets and goals, and synthesize or collect the data necessary to fully define those targets.
+The Program also needs to remain flexible to the changing needs of the region, and therefore will also conduct opportunistic science as necessary.